 As author and coach M.J.
 Ryan states when we don’t achieve results overnight “we resign ourselves to staying the same, convinced that we are hopeless, weak and unmotivated- which makes us even more stuck”.

 But what many of us don’t realise is that change can be hard.
-It’s usually a messy process.
+It’s usually a really messy process.
 You’re going to slip up (many times).
-That’s how it goes.
+That’s just how it goes.

 It’s the thought that things should be smooth sailing and easy that leads people to give up too soon.

 The good news is there are simple things you can do to boost your chances of sticking to your goals.
 In her book This Year I Will … M.J.
 Ryan explores a range of different strategies that can help you to do what’s most important to you and do the things you’ve always wanted to do.

 Below are 10 ways you can avoid the pitfalls most people make when it comes to setting new years resolutions/goals.

 1. Accept that making change can be awkward